 An ancient dice-based game of chance, craps has always been popular in Atlantic City’s retail casinos and is now available online.
-Seven of the state’s licensed online casinos now spread craps, providing customers with the opportunity to conveniently play in a regulated environment from anywhere in New Jersey.
+Several of the state’s licensed online casinos now spread craps, providing customers with the opportunity to conveniently play in a regulated environment from anywhere in New Jersey.

 Licensed New Jersey Online Craps Operators